Hacker0x01/cjsx-style-guide/README.md

   ```

 * <a name="use-array-for-classes"></a>
-  Use array's to deal with toggling multiple classes.
+  Use arrays to deal with toggling multiple classes.
 <sup>[[link](#use-array-for-classes)]</sup>

   ```Coffee